myluffe/n8n-nodes-webdav-ntml/README.md

 - username
 - password
 - domain
+- ntlm option (checked by defualt)
+    - if unchecked use basic auth

 ## Compatibility

-This node created for N8N Version 1.89.2, tested on Version 1.64.3
+This node created for N8N Version 1.89.2, tested on Version 1.64.3 and 1.89.2

 ## Usage

+Operations are performed through passing the full path to a file or folder relative to the webdav root folder.
 - Add node to your workflow
 - Select resource
 - Input path